Piracy in the Atlantic World: Naval enforcement

-It was not until the signing of the Treaty of Utrecht was signed in 1713 settling the war with France that Britain could make a serious attempt to deploy its navy against piracy.
-By 1718 the Royal Navy was refit for action against the pirates and with third, fourth, and fifth-rate warships armed with some seventy plus guns, it was more firepower than any pirate ship of the time could have withstood.
-As David Cordingly argues, the pirates were "no match for naval squadrons of this strength," and that the only reason piracy had been so successful was because the British government had not put this level of effort into hunting pirates before.
+It was not until Britain settled the War of the Spanish Succession through the Treaty of Utrecht in 1713 that Britain could make a serious attempt to deploy its navy against piracy.
+By 1718, the Royal Navy was refit for action against the pirates and with third, fourth, and fifth-rate warships armed with some seventy plus guns--this was more firepower than any pirate ship of the time could have withstood.
+As David Cordingly argues, the pirates were "no match for naval squadrons of this strength," and the only reason piracy had been so successful was because the British government had not put this level of effort into hunting pirates before.

-Two well known naval actions against pirates are the successful defeats of Edward Teach, or Blackbeard, and Bartholomew Roberts.
+Two well known naval actions against pirates were the successful defeats of Edward Teach (Blackbeard) and Bartholomew Roberts.
 In 1718, off the coast of North Carolina at the Ocracoke Inlet, Teach's ship was at anchor and surprised by Lieutenant Maynard of the Royal Navy.
 Maynard and Teach engaged each other with small arms and cannon until the ships were close enough to board; Maynard boarded the pirate ship to fight Teach, and the notorious pirate eventually fell.
 Blackbeard's death became the stuff of legend and was used by the Royal Navy in its propaganda campaign in eliminating piracy.

-In 1721 the infamous pirate Captain Roberts was cornered off the coast of Africa by a Captain Ogle in HMS Swallow, a powerful fifty-gun warship.
+In 1721, the infamous pirate Captain Roberts was cornered off the coast of Africa by a Captain Ogle in HMS Swallow, a fifty-gun warship.
 Roberts was converting a group of French ships that he had captured for his own use when Swallow sailed up to engage.
 Roberts would fight Ogle despite being outmanned and outgunned; he fell during the battle.
-With arguably the most famous pirates of the time gone, and the American coast and Caribbean swarming with the Royal Navy and privateers hired by governors of the American colonies, piracy was systematically hunted to near extinction.
+With arguably the most famous pirates of the time gone and the American coast and Caribbean swarming with the Royal Navy and privateers hired by governors of the American colonies, piracy was systematically hunted to near extinction.